Find out what transport support is available for children and young people with special educational needs.

 A door-to-door service is provided only in specific circumstances.
 Children may have to travel to their nearest pick up point.

-In general terms, if your child is attending his or her "normal" school - the school allocated by the local authority - we will provide free home-to-school transport for pupils up to the age of eight who live more than two miles away, and for pupils aged eight and above who live more than three miles away.
+In general terms, if your child is attending his or her qualifying school - the school allocated by the local authority - we will provide free home-to-school transport for pupils up to the age of eight who live more than two miles away, and for pupils aged eight and above who live more than three miles away.
 If the route to school is unsafe to walk, accompanied as necessary, we will provide suitable transport.

-In the case of pupils with an education health and care plan (EHCP), the "normal" school will be the one we think best meets a child's needs, which may be the local school or a special school.
-We will provide transport to a special school if we agree that the school is the nearest one that best meets your child's needs and it is over the statutory walking distance.
-If you prefer your child to go to a different special school, you will normally be responsible for transport arrangements and costs.
+In the case of pupils with an education health and care plan (EHCP), the qualifying school will be the one we think best meets a child's needs, which may be the local school or a special school.
+This school will be named in section 1 of the EHCP.
+If you prefer your child to go to a different school, that school may also be named in section 1 but you will be responsible for transport arrangements and costs.

-The arrangements are reviewed usually every two years.
-Sometimes, contracts change more regularly or at very short notice for reasons beyond our control and this may mean a change of operator.
+The arrangements will range from bus passes, parental transport allowances, school buses, and if all other option have been explored we may commission a private hire vehicle.
+We will reviewed our offer usually every two years, or if your home or school address changes, Sometimes, contracts change more regularly or at very short notice for reasons beyond our control and this may mean a change of operator.
 We will notify you of these changes, giving as much notice as possible.